 in his home.
 Mentions his father being adamant that his son wouldn't follow him down the mines.

-In his personal life, Blessed is almost but not quite the exact opposite of his stage persona.
-Blessed is a mild-mannered and soft-spoken man, who is a vegetarian, practices meditation and spends a lot of time caring for abused animals.
+In his personal life, BLESSED is almost but not quite the exact opposite of his stage persona.
+BLESSED is a mild-mannered and soft-spoken man, who is a vegetarian, practices meditation and spends a lot of time caring for abused animals.
 He is well aware of his boisterous reputation and enjoys poking fun at it on TV chat shows and in public appearances.

 Tropes related to BRIAN BLESSED: